 IP Connectivity by using IPsec VPN data

-Starting from TKU March 2026, support for discovering relationships based on data for configured IPsec VPN added.
-The IP connectivity feature based on IPsec VPN information aims to discover IP links between network devices connected through IPsec tunnels.
+Starting with TKU March 2026, support has been added for discovering relationships based on data for configured Internet Protocol Security VPNs (IPsec VPNs).
+The IP connectivity feature uses IPsec VPN information to identify IP links between network devices connected through IPsec tunnels.

 Supported Discovery versions

-All Discovery versions starting BMC Helix Discovery 25.2 (15.0) are supported.
+All Discovery versions starting with BMC Helix Discovery 25.2 (15.0) are supported.

 Supported vendors

-Currently, IP connectivity based on IPsec VPN information supported only for specific series (ERX/SRX, NetScreen) of Juniper Networks devices and Palo Alto Networks firewalls (scanned implicitly via Palo Alto Panorama).
+IP connectivity based on IPsec VPN information is currently supported only for specific series (ERX/SRX and NetScreen) of Juniper Networks devices and for Palo Alto Networks firewalls scanned through Palo Alto Panorama.

 Prerequisites

-• Valid SNMP credentials are required to discover IP links between network devices (Juniper).
+• Valid SNMP credentials are required for Juniper network devices.

-• Valid Palo Alto Panorama XML API credentials in cases for implicit discovery of firewall devices via Panorama (Palo Alto).
+• Valid Palo Alto Panorama XML API credentials are required for implicit discovery of firewall devices through Panorama.

 What is IPsec?